Renal Diet for People with Kidney Failure or Disease

 Monitoring Your Fluid Intake

-Because your kidneys can’t make urine, your body can’t get rid of fluids, you will need to limit the amount of fluids you take in.
-Your doctor will tell you how much fluid you can have each day, this amount may be adjusted based on your dialysis treatments.
-For instance, your limit may be 3 pints per day (6 cups).
-There are 16 fluid ounces (oz) in a pint, 8 oz in a cup, 2 tablespoons in an ounce.
+Because your kidneys cannot concentrate urine or produce enough of it, fluid can accumulate throughout your body.
+It can settle into some areas of the skin, visible as foot, leg, or hand swelling.
+To prevent this from occurring, you will need to limit the amount of liquids you consume.
+Your doctor will determine how much fluid you should drink each day, and may it be adjusted based on your dialysis treatments.
+For instance, your limit may be 6 cups per day.
+To help you measure, there are 8 ounces in one cup, and 2 tablespoons in an ounce.

 • juice